Code-Institute-Submissions/MilestoneProject1-TheMonkees/README.md

 ## Features to be Implemented (Further from the project)
 I have a few ideas of what to add to this project after I have submitted it, such as:
-1. a Calendar for the Events page, 2.
-A more robust carousel on the front page, 3. a better contact form, .4 A more robust Discog library
+1. A Calendar for the Events page,
+2. A more robust carousel on the front page,
+3. A better contact form,
+4. A more robust Discog library
 2.